 - Shingled roof, walls, and towers

 - Numerous small, multi-paned windows

 - Monochrome appearance

 SHINGLE STYLE MOULDINGS

-Larger-scale mouldings are used, while at the interior, the profiles tend to be used at a much smaller scale and repetitively to create patterns of tiny pin-stripes and outlines as well as finely-grained patterns.
+Larger-scale mouldings are used at the exterior, while the profiles at the interior tend to be used, at a much smaller scale and repetitively, to create patterns of tiny pin-stripes and outlines as well as finely-grained patterns.

 In contrast, panels are often interspersed with these small-scale patterns to create elaborately-textured surfaces.

 The Shingle style became prominent in America between 1880 and 1900.
 Its wood construction made it a distinct American architectural style, but it was largely influenced by other Victorian styles such as Queen Anne and Richardsonian Romanesque.
 It started in New England and became a popular style used in seaside resorts.

 Shingle style was both complex and expensive to build, so it was considered a more high-end style, not typically seen in the average home.
 Because of the asymmetry that was so prevalent in Shingle architecture, freedom of design and individuality were encouraged.